If you are interested in working with me, please read this through. If you’re an established artist, you can skip to the contact form is at the end.

 Do I like your music?

 I can’t work with you unless I’m a fan of your music or I see potential from your talents.
-I don’t discriminate based on the type of music you do, but I tend to listen to hip hop, R&B, a bit of electronic, jazz and some punk rock so keep that in mind.
+I don’t discriminate based on the type of music you do, but I tend to listen to hip hop, R&B, a bit of electronic, jazz, pop and some punk rock so keep that in mind.

 If I don’t like your music, it just means that I’m not your target audience.
 Good music is always subjective so my opinions on your music shouldn’t carry much weight.